LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

 ```matlab
 FaultModel = okMakeSmoothMat(FaultModel);
 ```
+---

 ### 9. okInvertSlip.m
 * #### To invert for the fault slip
-To correctly use this function, you will need a little basic linear algebra.
+To correctly use this function, you will need a very basic linear algebra.
 See below for different function input for different usages:
 #### Positional input:
 * DataStruct: ***Structure.***: Input DataStruct